Ending Augusta mask mandate to go before committee

 “The mayor didn’t change my mind about anything,” said Commissioner Clarke.

-The first stop for ending the mask mandate will be the commission’s administrative services committee, Commissioner Clarke, McKnight and Garrett, are not members of that committee, in Augusta George Eskola WJBF NewsChannel 6.
+The first stop for ending the mask mandate will be the commission’s administrative services committee, Commissioner Clarke, McKnight and Garrett, are not members of that committee.